 For example, if you have a coffee-loving teen, you can give them a coupon for four free dates with you at the local coffee shop.
 Even a few minutes in a drive-through can give you some time to connect with your teenager.
 I know my teenage daughter always opens up whenever we go to Dunkin!

-Or, if you are a parent that restricts tech usage, you can give your teenager a coupon for an extra hour of video games or screentime (parental terms and conditions apply!)
+Or, if you are a parent who restricts tech usage, you can give your teenager a coupon for an extra hour of video games or screen time (parental terms and conditions apply!).

 You can also give them some opportunities to get out of their chores.
 Even the most good-natured teen would appreciate not having to mow the lawn, pack their lunch, or take out the garbage every night, so a Chore Free Coupon would be a fun way to show some love.

 3. Put Valentine’s Day Hearts on Teen’s Door

 We LOVE this Valentine’s Day idea for teens we saw on Moms of Teens and Tween’s recently (she also has some awesome printable hearts you can use for this cute idea.)
 Starting on February 1 (or whenever you want in the month of February), put a heart on your teen’s door with a note telling them something you love about them.